 PROGRAMS AND SERVICES

-Leadership in Diversity Series: Connecting the Campus Community with Strategies and Processes that Work
+Leadership in Diversity Series: Connecting the Campus and Community with Inclusive Organizations

-The Leadership in Diversity Series provides a forum for college and department leaders from across campus to share their strategies for promoting an inclusive learning and research environment.
-Participation in this series will bring administrators, faculty, staff and students in contact with the latest opportunities and challenges facing the University of Missouri regarding diversity planning.
+The Leadership in Diversity Series provides a forum for campus and community members from across Columbia to share their insights for promoting an inclusive organizational environment.
+Participants in this series will learn about the latest opportunities and challenges facing an organization regarding diversity and inclusion.

 Thursday, March 14, 2013